pawbz/pawbz.github.io/docs/research.md

 ### Cycle Skipping in Full Waveform Inversion (FWI)
 "When the seismic waveforms are too complicated to be analyzed during inversion, a simplification of them into envelope-like bumpy waveforms can be useful."

-* A bump functional computes the data misfit in the inversion after simplification.
+* This research formulates a bump functional that computes the data misfit in seismic inversion after a simplification.
 [\[slides\]](https://github.com/pawbz/pawbz.github.io/blob/src/pdf/slides/Pawan_BumpFunctional_Slides.pdf) [\[paper\]](https://academic.oup.com/gji/article/206/2/1076/2605991)
-* It can be used as an auxiliary functional in FWI to overcome the well-known cycle-skipping problem.
+* A multi-objective FWI strategy, where the bump functional is used as an auxiliary functional to overcome the well-known cycle-skipping problem, is proposed.
-* Seismic inversion by maximizing the correlation between the observed and modelled seismic data. [\[slides\]](https://github.com/pawbz/pawbz.github.io/blob/src/pdf/slides/Pawan_SEG13slides.pdf)
+* Advantages of seismic inversion that maximizes the correlation between the observed and modelled seismic data. [\[slides\]](https://github.com/pawbz/pawbz.github.io/blob/src/pdf/slides/Pawan_SEG13slides.pdf)

 <figure>
 <img align="center" width="700" height="120" src="../img/bump/marm_bump.svg.png">